annegautham/annegautham.github.io/src/content/notes/ashcroft_mermin/01-drude.md

 ---
-title: "Drude Model"
+title: "The Drude Theory of Metals"
 order: 1
-description: Introduction to the classical model of electron conduction.
+description: Drude made a theory.
 ---

 Content of the Drude model notes...asdasdasdads